c-marsh/MP3/README.md

 https://autoprefixer.github.io/ has been used to ensure CSS is as compatible as possible across a range of devices, but the limitations of using Materialize for Bootstrap are that it only supports IE10+ and iOS 7+ according to it's [documentation](https://fezvrasta.github.io/bootstrap-material-design/docs/4.0/migration/#browser-support).

+The Python code complies with PEP8 standards.

 #### Automated Report
 Created by powermapper.com

 ![Imgur](https://i.imgur.com/lEScNXC.png)

+While this looks like a lot of errors, there have been work arounds provided for the ones which actually impact the page which have been described in the sections below.
 <details>
   <summary>
 Errors</summary>
 This section shows no site quality issues, including broken links and server mis-configurations.

-Spell check was not enabled
+Spell check was not enabled due to to it flagging hundreds of issues with words and names in the recipe content.

 </details>